Employment

 KMUW News Lab Internship

-KMUW, Wichita’s National Public Radio station, is looking for talented student interns from Wichita State University’s Elliott School of Communication for its KMUW News Lab program this spring.
-Interns will work 15 hours a week during the semester, roughly Jan.
-11 through May 13.
-The pay is $10 an hour.
+KMUW, Wichita’s National Public Radio station, is looking for talented student interns from Wichita State University’s Elliott School of Communication for its KMUW News Lab program.
+Interns will work 15 hours a week during the summer.
+The pay is $12 an hour.
 The intern will learn how to report and write for broadcast and digital platforms.
 The intern also will spend time shadowing KMUW reporters and will receive training to help develop his or her on-air voice.
 The intern also will have a formal exit interview with the news director, who will identify the intern’s strengths and weaknesses and areas to work on during the upcoming academic semester.

 Applications should include a resume with professional references and four to five examples of the student’s work.
 Material that has been published or broadcast is preferred, although outstanding class assignments also may be submitted.